Roman-Sarker/Design_Patern/AI/chatbot_apache_openNLP/README.md

     // 🔹 Mapping categories to chatbot replies manually or use a dataset to response.
     Map<String, String> responses = new HashMap<>();
     responses.put("greeting", "Hello!
 How can I assist you today?");
-    responses.put("question", "I'm here to answer your questions.
+    responses.put("question", "I'm Roman here to answer your questions.
 What do you need help with?");
     responses.put("farewell", "Goodbye!
 Have a great day!");

     return responses.getOrDefault(category, "I'm not sure how to respond to that.");